 - Facial Piercings

 - Skin Color

 Depending on the type of story you write, some of the items above might be unusual.
 For instance, if you are working on a Fantasy or Science Fiction story, your world’s specifics will define the breadth of options you have.
 Feel free to add any other specific parameters that are relevant to create your basic character.
-In my blog post, Creating a Fantasy World – Names, I discuss name creating in-depth, so feel free to check it out as well.
+In my blog post, Create Fantasy World Names for Characters, I discuss name creating in-depth, so feel free to check it out as well.

 Next, we start to tap into the character’s life.
-We are still not getting too deep into his/her personality; we are hovering at the surface of their day-to-day life.
+We are still not getting too deep into their personality; we are hovering at the surface of their day-to-day life.